Connect with others who understand.

 Staging Lymphoma

-Each type of Hodgkin and non-Hodgkin lymphoma can be assigned a stage from 1 to 4, depending on how advanced it is.
-Stage 1 indicates the cancer is localized while stage 4 is the most widespread.
+Each type of HL and NHL can be assigned a stage from 1 to 4, depending on how advanced it is.
+Sometimes, stages are rendered in Roman numerals, e.g., stage III instead of stage 3.
+Stage 1 means the cancer is limited to one area, and stage 4 is the most advanced and has spread to other parts of the body.
 Additional letters can be added to the staging number to describe symptoms.
 Staging is important for determining treatment.

 Hodgkin Lymphoma vs. Non-Hodgkin Lymphoma

-Hodgkin lymphoma and non-Hodgkin lymphoma share many of the same symptoms and treatment methods, and are often diagnosed using similar methods.
+HL and NHL share many of the same symptoms and treatment methods and are often diagnosed using similar methods.
 However, they have many distinguishing features.

-• Non-Hodgkin lymphoma occurs most frequently in older adults, whereas most HL cases are diagnosed between ages 15 and 34.
+• NHL occurs most frequently in older adults, whereas most HL cases are diagnosed between ages 15 and 34.

-• In the United States, non-Hodgkin lymphoma is more common than Hodgkin lymphoma.
-In 2017, the year for which the most recent data is available, 70,487 people were diagnosed with NHL compared to 8,567 people diagnosed with HL.
+• In the United States, NHL is more common than HL.
+In 2024, 80,620 people were expected to be diagnosed with NHL compared to 8,570 people diagnosed with HL.

-• Hodgkin lymphoma usually spreads from cancerous lymph nodes to nearby lymph nodes.
-Non-Hodgkin lymphoma spreads more unpredictably to lymph nodes across the body.
+• HL usually spreads from cancerous lymph nodes to nearby lymph nodes.
+NHL spreads more unpredictably to lymph nodes across the body.

-• The five-year relative survival rate for HL is 87 percent, according to the National Cancer Institute.
-For NHL, the five-year relative survival rate is 73 percent.
+• The five-year relative survival rate for HL is nearly 89 percent, according to the National Cancer Institute.
+For NHL, the five-year relative survival rate is 74 percent.

 How Is Lymphoma Treated?

-Aggressive lymphomas will likely require treatment right away, while indolent lymphomas may be treated with a watch and wait approach.
-During watch and wait, also called watchful waiting or active surveillance, you will be closely monitored by your doctor with regular appointments and blood tests.
-You may continue with this approach until there are signs or symptoms that indicate cancer is beginning to grow more quickly.
+Aggressive lymphomas will likely require treatment right away, while indolent lymphomas may be treated with a watch-and-wait approach.
+During watch and wait — also called watchful waiting or active surveillance — your doctor will monitor you closely with regular appointments and blood tests.
+You may continue with this approach until signs or symptoms indicate cancer is beginning to grow more quickly.

-There are different treatment goals for different forms of Hodgkin lymphoma and non-Hodgkin lymphoma.
+There are different treatment goals for different forms of HL and NHL.
 In some cases, the goal of treatment is complete remission, meaning lymphoma is undetectable after treatment.
 In other cases, the goal may be to slow the growth of the lymphoma.

 Learn more about treatments for lymphoma.